 What is the best free VPN to bypass ISP throttling?

-I do not recommend using free VPN services for bypassing ISP throttling, as most come with bandwidth and data limitations themselves.
+I do not recommend using free VPN services for stopping ISP throttling, as most come with bandwidth and data limitations themselves.
 So, you cannot really expect them to stop ISP throttling for you.

 Wrapping Things Up

 The compartmentalization of the internet has begun after the Net Neutrality laws being repelled.
 VPNs are the only solution currently available that allow users to enjoy the same internet speeds across all digital avenues.